siikasmaa/datelunchbot/README.md

-# DateLunchBot
+# LunchBot
-Simple Python Telegram bot for fetching lunch menus in Turku.
+Telegram bot in Python for fetching studentlunch menus in Turku.

 You can try it live at https://telegram.me/datelunchbot